-Figure 1-1 Atlantic Shores Offshore Wind Lease Area (OCS-A-0499)
+Figure 1-1 BOEM New York Bight Lease Areas and Closest Distance to Land from Atlantic Shores Offshore Wind Lease Area OCS-A 0541.

 2. Fisheries Communication Plan Principles and Objectives

 Timely communication and information dissemination are essential to identifying and avoiding potential problems during development of Atlantic Shores' Lease Area.
 The sharing of information on fishing activities, planned infrastructure positions, submarine cable routes, vessel movements, safety zones, etc. can help to reduce and prevent the potential for conflict detrimental to fishing and the activities of Atlantic Shores.